vicky87106/linebot/README.md

     * [Setup pygraphviz on Windows]
       Steps:
 1. Download graphviz-2.38.msi from https://graphviz.gitlab.io/_pages/Download/Download_windows.html and install
-2. Download the 2.7 o̶r̶ ̶3̶.̶4̶ wheel file you need from https://github.com/CristiFati/Prebuilt-Binaries/tree/master/PyGraphviz/v1.5/Graphviz-2.42.2
+2. Download the version of python you need from https://github.com/CristiFati/Prebuilt-Binaries/tree/master/PyGraphviz/v1.5/Graphviz-2.42.2
 3. Navigate to the directory that you downloaded the wheel file to
 4. Run pip install pygraphviz-1.3.1-cp27-none-win_amd64.whl
 5. Rejoice